Terry Deitz: Biography

 Deitz was born and raised in Matawan, New Jersey.
 He was a student at St. John Vianney High School and also attended the United States Naval Academy, where he played Varsity Division I baseball.
-He graduated Annapolis in 1982.

 Deitz served on the USS Carl Vinson with VF-51 flying the F-14 Tomcat and then served at the west coast Replacement Air Group as an instructor.
 He attended pilot school in Pensacola in 1984.
 He left active service in 1992, and continued flying in the Navy Reserves with VR-52, on Logistics missions around the world.
 He retired in 2001 with the rank of Commander and is currently a pilot with American Airlines.

 Deitz married his wife Trish in 1991.
 The couple have two children, Kayla and Daniel, and reside in Simsbury, Connecticut.

 Deitz has been an athlete throughout his life and competed in baseball, basketball, football, swimming, and wrestling.
 He earned 11 varsity awards in high school and was named to the All State Baseball 1st Team.
-He was the quarterback of his high school team and led them to their first undefeated regular season and first state playoffs.
+He was the quarterback of his high school football team and led them to their first undefeated regular season and first state playoffs.
 Also, his daughter Kayla was a lacrosse midfielder at San Diego State University.